 Here’s a few other important details:

-- the dates are Thursday, July 27, Sunday, August 20, and Saturday, August 26th from 10:00 – 2:30, all at the Centre for Social Innovation in Toronto (Queen Street & Spadina Ave area).
+- remaining dates are Sunday, August 20, and Saturday, August 26th from 10:00 – 2:30, all at the Centre for Social Innovation in Toronto (Queen Street & Spadina Ave area).
 Just tap the links for tickets for each specific date

 - the full day workshop we deliver in schools is condensed to 4 hours, with a 30 minute lunch break